walder/Skynet-IADS/README.md

 In this release there is no electronig warfare functionallity.
 It will be aded in a later release.

 #  Example Code
+Unlike other IADS Script Skynet requires you to define the elements with some code.
+In excange for that it will behave more life like.
+Think of yourself as the general planning the IADS.

 create an instance of the IADS:
 `nevadaIADS = SkynetIADS:create()`